uwnlp/nlp-corpora/README.md

 `nlpc-byu` | Please follow [these instructions](doc/byu-coca#restricted-access) for gaining access to the BYU corpora.

-### Access outside UW CSE
+### Access within UW

 Accessing the corpora requires a UW CSE unix account.
-Anyone can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
+Other researchers in UW can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
 Despite the name "sponsor," this is absolutely _free_ for both parties.
 Guest accounts last up to two years and can be renewed indefinitely.
-This is the way to grant NLP friends in EE and linguistics access to nlp-corpora.
+This is the way to grant NLP friends in UW EE and UW linguistics access to nlp-corpora.

+_Please note that nlp-corpora is only available within the University of Washington.
+We cannot grant access to any external people or parties._

 ## Corpus structure